MiteshSharma/TerraformWithS3Backend/README.md

 Step 2: Run command "terraform plan" to see output which is going to be executed.

-Step 5: Run command "terraform apply" to actually create EC2 instance
+Step 5: Run command "terraform apply" to actually create terraform resources

 Step 6: Run command "terraform destroy" to destroy created resources.